coolbeevip/langchain_plantuml/README.md

-# LangChain PlantUML CallBack Handler
+# LangChain PlantUML Callback Handler

+Subscribe to events using a callback and store them in PlantUML format.
+You can easily subscribe to events and keep them in a form that is easy to visualize and analyze.

 ## Quick Start